-We believe that awards of restricted stock assist in retention of executives and other key employees.
-Since 2009, the Committee has annually awarded timevested restricted stock to the named executive officers and other key employees.
-Generally, all restricted stock awards fully vest over a range of three to five years from the original date of grant.
+There is competitive pressure in the oil and gas drilling industry to attract and retain qualified executives and other employees whose knowledge and skill-set provide us with a competitive advantage.
+We believe that it is important to include restricted stock awards as a component of our long-term equity incentive compensation.
+In short, we believe that awards of restricted stock have a strong retentive effect and help ensure that our compensation packages remain competitive relative to our peers who, from time to time, may desire or attempt to lure away our top talent.
+Since 2009, the Committee has annually awarded time-vested restricted stock to the named executive officers and other key employees.
+Generally, all employee restricted stock awards are structured to vest at a rate of 25% per year beginning on the first anniversary of the date of grant.
 During the restriction period, the participant receives quarterly payments from us equal to quarterly dividends and has the right to vote restricted shares.
 Unvested restricted stock is forfeited if the participant leaves the Company and is not retirement eligible.

-The number of shares of restricted stock awarded to the named executive officers in fiscal 2016 are shown in the Grants of Plan-Based Awards in Fiscal 2016 table on page 34.
+The number of shares of restricted stock awarded to the named executive officers in fiscal 2017 are shown in the Grants of Plan-Based Awards in Fiscal 2017 table on page 34.
 In making these awards, the Committee applied the methodology discussed above and considered the retentive effect of these awards in light of a competitive business climate, individual and corporate performance and the value and type of equity awards made by competitors.

-Total Direct Compensation for 2016
+Total Direct Compensation for 2017

 With the exception of Ms. Hair and Messrs.
-Stauder, Bell and Flaherty, the following reflects the percentile ranking of how fiscal 2016 total direct compensation (i.e., base salary, bonus and equity awards) for the named executive officers compares to the total direct compensation of executives of the Compensation Peer Group:
+Stauder and Bell, the following reflects the percentile ranking of how fiscal 2017 total direct compensation (i.e., base salary, bonus and equity awards) for the named executive officers compares to the total direct compensation of executives of the Compensation Peer Group: